 Average home price: $450,000

 Average rent: $1,700

 Pathway can help you afford your dream home in Phoenix, Arizona.
-With our rent-to-own programs, we offer homeowners the ability to buy the home of their dreams with zero down payment and the flexibility to work with their particular financial situations.
+With our rent-to-own programs in Phoenix, Arizona, we offer homeowners the ability to buy the home of their dreams with zero down payment and the flexibility to work with their particular financial situations.
 We created rent-to

 Explore some of our other articles

 We’re ready to create homeowners!
 Hello!
 And welcome to The Bird’s Nest, where you’ll find updates, insights, stories, and the occasional meme from the Pathway Team.
 We’re so excited you have come to check us out!
 When we first decided to create Pathway, we had one goal in mind – to make homeownership more accessible […]